AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 Once you have [created or edited one or more connections](/help/connections/create-connection.md), you can manage them in **[!UICONTROL Connections]**.
 The [!UICONTROL Connections] interface lets you:

-* View all your connections at a glance, including the owner, the sandbox, and when the connections were created and modified.
+* View all your connections, including the owner, the sandbox, and when the connections were created and modified.
 * Edit a connection.
 * Delete a connection.
 * Create a data view from a connection.